 NHFA was created to advance the presence of Latino and Hispanic individuals in the arts, telecommunications, media, and entertainment industries.

 Resources for Hispanic and Latino students in nursing and healthcare

 Healthcare and nursing offer rewarding but demanding careers.
 Hospitals and clinics will always need caring and compassionate individuals to work with the sick, elderly, and everyday families.
 Especially in low-income, rural areas where there is a constant nursing shortage, pursuing a nursing or healthcare career can truly benefit the greater community.

-Unfortunately, nursing is often lacking in diversity, as over 75% of working nurses identify themselves as white (non-Hispanic/Latino), according to a 2015 reported by Minority Nurse.
-Hispanic and Latino nurses only make up about 7.5% of the nursing population, in comparison.
+Unfortunately, nursing is often lacking in diversity, as over 80% of working nurses identify themselves as white (non-Hispanic/Latino), according to a 2019 report by National Council of State Nurses.
+Hispanic and Latino nurses only make up about 0.4% of the nursing population, in comparison.

 For students who are interested in pursuing a degree in nursing or healthcare, consider these various four-year degrees: